You’re on vacation, walking around and exploring the sites, and suddenly get the urge for an ice cream cone. What do you do?

 You take out your phone.
 Google “ice cream near me” and are met with a list of locations for the closest ice cream shops in the area.

 You choose a local ice cream shop and order your favorite flavor on a cone with sprinkles and think to yourself, “Thank you Google.”
-Ok, maybe you don’t do the last part… but you should!
+OK, maybe you don’t do the last part, but you should.

 Google Business Profiles are a valuable tool for getting your business in front of local customers who are searching for your products and services.
+For a complete overview of how local SEO works, read our beginner’s guide to local SEO.

 The following steps for how to improve your local SEO are key for making sure your Google Business Profile ranks above the rest.